Recently, the TensorFlow team announced their public 2.0 beta API

 Similar to the previous problem, we have some other problems with Keras’s defaults.

-Our means will be initialized with glorot_uniform by default.
+will be initialized with glorot_uniform

 This returns values centered around zero with relatively small standard deviation.